levincoolxyz/invspec/README.md

 ### Content
-Included is a suite of MATLAB codes implementing the naive direct gradient descent approach. main.m is the top-level script that generates results.
+Included is a suite of MATLAB codes implementing the naive direct gradient descent approach. test_script.m is the top-level script that generates results.

 ### People
 Project envisioned, advised, and supervised by **Prof. Etienne Vouga** and **Prof. Keenan Crane**